-Monday, March 13, noon – 1 PM, Performing Arts and Humanities Building 216, lunch provided, register to attend
+Monday, March 13, noon – 1 PM, Performing Arts and Humanities Building 216, lunch provided

 From its inception, Full Circle Dance Company has been committed to presenting diverse stories, tackling real-world issues, and creating technically excellent work that engages and moves a broad audience.
 Artistic Director Donna L. Jacobs and Associate Artistic Director Liz Pelton will give us a behind the scenes view of some of Full Circle’s performances and will discuss what it takes to build and sustain a dance company in Baltimore.